-d.
+b.
 Program of Study, Worksheet, Timing, and Time Limits

 The program of study is represented graphically in the Academic Planning Worksheet, available through Path@Penn.
 The Graduate Group Chair and Graduate Program Coordinator will maintain an official version of this worksheet, recording the completion of requirements.
 Students may maintain their own unofficial worksheets, for planning purposes.
-Students who arrive without transfer credits should complete all requirements for the Ph.D.-except the dissertation-in six semesters.
+Students who arrive without transfer credits should complete all requirements for the Ph.D.-except the dissertation-in six semesters (by the end of the 3rd year).